DilanCF/ENEE447-notes/lecture notes/Lecture09.md

 ![alt text](img/Lecture09/image-16.png)

 Every time something becomes ready, we stop and make a calculation
-* This is why its preepmtive
+* This is why it's preemptive

 ![alt text](img/Lecture09/image-17.png)

-Optimal in turnaound time assuming context switch time is 0
+Optimal in turnaround time assuming context switch time is 0
 * May result in starvation
     * If we have a long job, may constantly be overlooked
-* Attempts to remedy this by taking in consideratoin how long a process has been waiting
+* Attempts to remedy this by taking in consideration how long a process has been waiting
     * Older process will be given a higher priority over time

 ![alt text](img/Lecture09/image-18.png)

-In SPN, a shortr process comes after a longer one.
+In SPN, a shorter process comes after a longer one.
 Why?
-* Its nonpreemptive, and at time 3, C had not yet arrived.
+* Its non-preemptive, and at time 3, $C$ had not yet arrived.
 Thus, we could not schedule it

 May be asked to draw these on exams.
 Keep this detail in mind!!

-Shortest remaining time: since B had 5 left, and C 4, C tkes precedence and starts running
+Shortest remaining time: since $B$ had 5 left, and $C$ 4, $C$ takes precedence and starts running

 ![alt text](img/Lecture09/image-19.png)